 Whether the spouses can agree without court intervention or the Judge decides, the division of assets and debts is written up in a Divorce Decree and filed with the court.
 This becomes the Court’s final order.

 Whittemore Law Firm is dedicated to helping clients navigate difficult family law issues.
 Whittemore Law Firm serves clients in The Woodlands, Conroe, Montgomery County, Houston, Harris County, and throughout the surrounding area.
 If you need help, Whittemore Law Firm can help you protect your rights and the rights of your children.
+Your divorce attorney The Woodlands.
 For a free 20-minute consultation, contact the Whittemore Law Firm at 832-215-3706